zdeveloper/react-datastream/README.md

 # How it works!

-React-Xedd used streams with a pub/sub model, any component can publish to the stream and any component can subscribe to a stream.
+React-Xedd uses streams with a pub/sub model, any component can publish to the stream and any component can subscribe to a stream. any to any relationship.

 ### Installation